Confidentiality Notice

 Discretionary Spend Freeze

-Implemented company-wide freeze on non-essential spending.
-Demonstrated new era of financial discipline and conserved cash for transformation initiatives.
+Company-wide freeze on non-essential spending.
+Demonstrated new era of financial discipline.

 Day 60